 You can learn something from anyone.
 That means photographers can learn from people of all disciplines, including bloggers.
 Follow the lessons of experienced WordPress bloggers and apply them to your own blog to make sure you’re getting the most out of it.

-Kayleigh Alexandra is a content writer for Micro Startups — a site dedicated to spreading the word about startups and small businesses of all shapes and sizes.
+Kayleigh Alexandra is a part-time writer at Writer Zone and content writer for Micro Startups — a site dedicated to spreading the word about startups and small businesses of all shapes and sizes.
 Visit the blog for the latest marketing insights from top experts and inspiring entrepreneurial stories.
-Follow us on Twitter @getmicrostarted.